roaked/roaked.github.io/content/docs/2code/4cp/hamiltonian.md

 ### 3.1.
 Methodology

-This study utilizes three essential Fortran modules — `msoup`, `mind`, and `mpath` — each contributing critical functionalities to the overall simulation process.
-The program `sim` makes uses of all the modules to perform graph traversal.
+This project introduces a simulator program that encompasses various graph operations within a modular framework.
+The program is designed to facilitate the analysis and manipulation of graph structures represented as a collection of paths within a `soup`.
+The simulator leverages three essential modules: `msoup`, `mind`, and `mpath`, each contributing distinctive functionalities towards simulating, filtering, and identifying specific path attributes within the graph structure.

 ### 3.2.
-Module Implementation
+Modules

 #### 3.2.1. msoup